NY Philharmonic to cut 500 seats in $550 million renovation

 Lincoln Center President Henry Timms and Philharmonic President Deborah Borda announced the plans during a news conference Monday.

+About two-thirds of the hall’s third tier will be eliminated, the rows in the orchestra cut from 43 to 33 and the auditorium floor rake increased.
+The stage will be moved forward 25 feet, allowing seven rows of wraparound seating behind the orchestra, changes that will cut capacity from 2,738 to under 2,200.

+Distance from the last row of the orchestra to the stage will drop from 119 feet to 92, and the number of seats more than 100 feet from the stage will be reduced from 800 to about 220.

 Construction will impact three consecutive seasons in a project called “Working in Concert.”
 The hall will be closed from May to October in 2022, reopen with the stage shifted forward, then close again from May 2023 until February 2024.
 The Philharmonic will move a large chunk of its 2023-24 season to Carnegie Hall, its home from 1891 to 1962, and to New York City Center.
-The Mostly Mozart Festival will shift to other Lincoln Center venues in the summers of 2022 and 2023.
+The summertime Mostly Mozart Festival will shift to other Lincoln Center venues in the summers of 2022 and 2023.

+Borda said ticket prices will increase but would have increased in the current figuration.

+“A lot of the seats that we will be replacing, they’re relatively inexpensive seats,” she said.

 Opened in 1962 as Philharmonic Hall at a cost of about $21 million and designed by Max Abramovitz with acoustics by Bolt, Beranek and Newman, the orchestra’s auditorium has been criticized for a sound that emphasizes brass and muddles lower strings.

 Changes made during many summers included adding reflecting panels on side walls, removing the original sound “clouds” and installing a stepped ceiling.
-The building was named Avery Fisher Hall after a $10.5 million gift in 1973, and three years later there was a major renovation with the input of Cyril Harris, the acoustician for the praised Metropolitan Opera House next door.
+The building was named Avery Fisher Hall after a $10.5 million gift in 1973, and three years later, there was a major renovation with the input of Cyril Harris, the acoustician for the praised Metropolitan Opera House next door.
 Another renovation in 1992, this time with Artec Consultants as the acoustician, included suspended panels.

 Lincoln Center announced a $100 million gift from David Geffen in March 2015 for a $500 million renovation.
 Heatherwick Studio and Diamond Schmitt Architects were picked later that year for a project that was to start in 2019.
 Borda, hired in March 2017 to return to New York after 17 years with the Los Angeles Philharmonic, stopped that plan within six months.